-Performance Measure TOTAL PERMITTED SITES/FACILITIES Number of permits/licenses issued 0 Number of permits/licenses in effect at fiscal year end 0 OTHER REGULATED SITES/FACILITIES Number of community and non-transient non-commun ity water system s 1,016 INSPECTIONS Number of sites inspected ("inspected" defined as at the ne site) 186 Number of sites audited but not inspected 830 Number of sites evaluated for compliance (sum of the two measures al pove) 1,016 Number of inspections, spot checks (captures number of compliance a ctivities at sites) 186 Number of audits (captures number of reviews of file/s ubmittals for con npliance) 34,420 Number of inspections, audits, spot checks (sum of the e two measures above) 34,606 COMPLIANCE PROFILE Number of inspected sites/facilities with significant viol 1 Percentage of inspected sites/facilities with significant 0% Inspection coverage rate (number of sites inspected/c overage universe e) 18% SIGNIFICANT VIOLATIONS 1 Number of significant violations involving environmental or health impact Number of significant violations based on technical/preventative deficiencies 0 Number of significant violations carried over awaiting disposition from previous fiscal 0 year. , Total number of significant violations (sum of the three e measures abov e) 1 DISPOSITION OF SIGNIFICANT VIOLATIONS Τ. Resolved 1 Ongoing 0 ENFORCEMENT ACTIONS Number of compliance assistance rendered A due in intration 0 Tatal Administrative Civil/Judicial Total Number of show cause, remedial, corrective actions issued 0 0 0 Number of stop work orders 0 0 0 Number of injunctions obtained 0 0 0 268 Number of penalty and other enforcement actions 268 0 Notices given to public by water systems under Section 9-410 51 Number of referrals to Attorney General for possible c riminal action 1 PENALTIES 6 Amount of administrative or civil penalties obtained (\$ This number is the total number of systems at the end of the fiscal year.
-The \$0
+Performance Measure TOTAL PERMITTED SITES/FACILITIES Number of permits/licenses issued Number of permits/licenses in effect at fiscal year end 0 OTHER REGULATED SITES/FACILITIES Number of community and non-transient non-commun ity water system s 1015 INSPECTIONS Number of sites inspected ("inspected" defined as at the site) Number of sites audited but not inspected 909 Number of sites evaluated for compliance (sum of the two measures al bove) 1015 Number of inspections, spot checks (captures number of compliance a ctivities at sites) 106 Number of audits (captures number of reviews of file/s ubmittals for con npliance) 22240 Number of inspections, audits, spot checks (sum of the e two measures a above) 22346 COMPLIANCE PROFILE · Number of inspected sites/facilities with significant viol lations 0 Percentage of inspected sites/facilities with significant 0 Inspection coverage rate (number of sites inspected/co overage universe e) 10.44% SIGNIFICANT VIOLATIONS Number of significant violations involving environmental or health impact Number of significant violations based on technical/preventative deficiencies Number of significant violations carried over awaiting disposition from previous fiscal year.
+Total number of significant violations (sum of the three measures above) DISPOSITION OF SIGNIFICANT VIOLATIONS Resolved 0 Ongoing 0 ENFORCEMENT ACTIONS Number of compliance assistance rendered - Administrative Civil/Judicial Total Number of show cause, remedial, corrective actions issued 0 0 0 Number of stop work orders 0 0 0 Number of injunctions obtained 0 0 0 Number of penalty and other enforcement actions 270 0 270 Notices given to public by water systems under Section 9-410 Number of referrals to Attorney General for possible criminal action PENALTIES 0 Amount of administrative or civil penalties obtained (\$ collected in FY) This number is the total number of systems at the end of the fiscal year.
+T to throughout the year \$0

 This number is the total number of systems at the end of the fiscal year.
 This number can fluctuate throughout the year.
-The coverage universe is 1,016.
+The coverage universe is 1,015.

 Number of sites in significant violation includes sites with violations carried over.

-Coverage rate is computed by dividing the number of inspected systems by the total number of community and non-transient noncommunity water systems.
+Coverage rate is computed by dividing the number of inspected systems by the total number of community and non-transient non-community water systems.